Annie Campbell: Development

-A writer from RTÉ.ie said that Annie is a "innocent farm girl" who would "have her life turned on its head" upon her arrival.
+A writer from RTÉ.ie said that Annie is an "innocent farm girl" who would "have her life turned on its head" upon her arrival.
 Annie was described on the serial's official website as being "bright and unusual".
 Annie and her brother Geoff (Lincoln Lewis) were raised by their "Bible-bashing" grandfather, Bruce (Chris Haywood), after their parents died.
 Annie is intelligent but has dyslexia and Bruce thought that she was "slow" and subsequently prevented her from going to school.
 They added that she is "a strange mix of knowing farm waif and innocent child, partly muddled by old-fashioned religious morality."
 Annie can be a "handful" at times but school tamed her.
 She gradually transforms into a young woman and takes an interest in males.
 She is also "very protective" over Geoff.
 Lewis told a reporter from Inside Soap that Annie and Geoff have a "natural brother-and-sister chemistry" because they both have siblings off-screen and were able to relate to it.
 He added that their off-screen rapport; which consisted of them "taking the mickey" out of each other also helped.

 In one storyline Annie becomes trapped in a storm drain and Charlie Buckton (Esther Anderson) attempts to save her.
 Anderson told Jason Herbison from Inside Soap that "Annie's stuck down this drain, trapped behind a grille.
 To make matters worse there is a storm coming and the water level is rising."
 With the rapid intake of water, Charlie cannot wait for the emergency services to arrive and dives in to save her.
 Anderson explained that her character only cares about getting Annie to safety and risks her life.
 She manages to free Annie, but is swept away by the current.
 Roman Harris (Conrad Coleby) manages to save Charlie and they are all taken to safety.
 Off-screen storm drain scenes created many logistical challenges for the production team to overcome.
 They had a set built especially for the scenes and turbulent waves were created by jets placed under the water.
 Anderson added that "it was absolutely freezing.
 Filming was tough work, but I think the finished result is worth it."